Liuchenxi1/SE-stockwatchlist/README.md

 7.As a user, I am able to remove a watchlist that if I didn’t need it anymore

-8.As a user, I want to see analysis for this stock based on the data (Stretch goal)
+8.As a user, I want to see analysis for this stock based on the data (future feature)